TriplyDB/Documentation/docs/triply-db/index.md

   <dd>Access level of the dataset, this can either be 'Public', 'Internal' or 'Private'.
 In the filter you can select a specific access level or 'All' access levels.</dd>

   <dt>Display name</dt>
-  <dd>The display name of the dataset, often an dataset has both a name and a display name.
-The display name is not limited to a specific set of characters, as it is not used an URL.
+  <dd>The display name of the dataset, often a dataset has both a name and a display name.
+The display name is not limited to a specific set of characters, as it is not used as an URL.
 You can order the table based on the alphanumeric ordering, and filter based on the sequence of characters appearing in the filter. </dd>

   <dt>Owner</dt>
   <dd>The owner of the dataset.
 The owner is a URL and brings you to the overview page of the owner.
 The owners can be filtered based on the sequence of characters appearing in the filter.</dd>